the-teachingRSE-project/competencies/competencies.md

 decades, while they are now vital elements of the research process across almost all domains.
-They enable researchers to collect and process ever-increasing amounts of data, simulate a wide range of physical phenomena across previously unexplored scales of the universe, and discover previously inconceivably complex structures in nature and societies via machine learning (ML).
+They enable researchers to collect and process ever-increasing amounts of data, simulate a wide range of physical phenomena across previously unexplored scales of the universe, and discover previously inconceivably complex structures in nature and societies via \ac{ML}.
 This prevalence of computations in research means that basic software skills are now required by researchers at all career levels, and in fields significantly beyond the previously expected.